 In teamfights and skirmishes (small fights for objectives), you should be looking at staying close to your carry/carries and attacking incoming bruisers and carries.
 Stunning them with Dazzle, reducing their armour with Shatter and activating Radiance.
 Heal your allies, stun your enemy, and stay alive to provide your Shatter aura.

-When it comes to picking and ambushing, having plenty of movement speed will allow you to stun out of position enemies (why Boots of Mobility and Talisman of Ascension are so popular).
+When it comes to picking and ambushing, having plenty of movement speed will allow you to stun out of position enemies (why Mobility Boots and Talisman of Ascension are so popular).
 We all know solo queue is dictated by which moron gets caught first; exploit that.

 tl;dr Stay close to your allies, heal them, provide auras, stun and shred enemies